famousj/UrbitSMS/README.md

 - Otherwise, you can put the glyph itself in quotes: `":+" site:urbit.org/docs`, which you might have to do on occasion, since sometimes you'll see two characters that aren't a "proper" glyph.
 - For digging through the actual code, ask grep to find it for you.
 If you want to know how `epur` is used in the wild, `cd` into your home directory and run `grep -r epur *`.
+- Also, save yourself a lot of time before you get started by learning the
+  following:
+    - There are two kinds of "strings".
+There's a `cord`, which is a string constant, and there's a `tape`, which is a string as a list of characters.
+Tapes can do string interpolation and parsing.
+Cords can't.
+    - If you want to make a cord, use `soq`s, i.e. single quotes.
+If you want a tape, use `doq`s, i.e. double quotes.
+    - I'd say over 50% of my `nest-fail` errors stemmed from not having figured this out sooner.
 - Although before you get started on something like this, you should really read through [the arvo tutorials](https://urbit.org/docs/arvo/) and make sure you have [the troubleshooting page](https://urbit.org/docs/hoon/troubleshooting/) handy.

 ## Stuff I Did to Get It Working